fanyingfx/lute-v3-fanyingfx/README.md

 ##
-You can reach me by email: `fanyingfx@outlook.com`. or find me in the Lute Discord @fanyingfx and send me any problem in the *Mandarin parser fork issue?* Trread about the Chinese forked Lute issues.
+You can reach me by email: `fanyingfx@outlook.com`. or find me in the Lute Discord @fanyingfx and send me any problem in the *Mandarin parser fork issue?* Thread about the Chinese forked Lute issues.